tfgg/yournextmep/_candidates/eu2014/engdem/charles-vickers.md

 person: charles-vickers
 region: eastern
 party: engdem
-title: Eastern - English Democrats - Charles Vickers
+title: Charles Vickers is running for MEP in Eastern for the English Democrats
 incumbent: false
 ---